bertigert/Deezer-Release-Radar/README.md

 ## Now also supported for the desktop application
 Thanks to the [DeezMod](https://github.com/bababoi-2/DeezMod) project we can now easily use scripts within the desktop application.
 You can download the version for that script [here](https://github.com/bababoi-2/DeezMod/blob/main/plugins/release_radar.js)

+## Note
+Due to a bug in the Deezer API, some artists are bugged and dont return releases.
+This will hopefully be fixed on the server side, if not I will implement a fix manually, which would drastically reduce performance though.

 ## Functionality
 - Adds a menu item right besides the notifications icon
 - Allows you to limit the amount of releases by amount or age (highly recommended as the higher the age limit, the more requests we need to make)